saidvandeklundert/saidvandeklundert.github.io/_posts/2020-3-16-saltstack-overview.md

 ### Salt-minion

 In this case, the salt-minion process is running on the system that the salt-master is managing.
 The minion can run on (almost) any system that allows for a Python interpreter.
-It will communicate with the master service over the event bus.

 {:refdef: style="text-align: center;"}
 ![SaltStack minion](/img/salt_minion.png "SaltStack minion") {: refdef}

+The salt-minion process will communicate with the master service over the event bus and execute whatever assignment it receives.
+When the minion has completed its task, it will inform the master.

 ### Proxy-minion